ImageMagick/Usage-Markdown/basics/index.md

 #### Transparency Handling

-Images containing a full alpha channel (EG PNG and MIFF formats) will be overlaid onto a 'checkerboard' background pattern, so as to let you see the effects of any semi-transparency, such as shadow effects.
+Images containing a full alpha channel (e.g. PNG and MIFF formats) will be overlaid onto a 'checkerboard' background pattern, so as to let you see the effects of any semi-transparency, such as shadow effects.

 You can change that by selecting a different background with "`-texture`" such as...